 When "Finish" is clicked, you should see following notification:

 All RAID sets will be added to the disk list.
 Fresh added disks are marked red.

 NAS devices usually have 3 partitions: Linux swap partition, system partition, and user data disk.
-The latter is the biggest of them all and almost equals to the total NAS size.
+The latter is the biggest of them all and almost equals the total NAS size.

 As RAID recovery was based on the present file system, there is no need to open the reconstructed disk in the “Full Recovery" mode.
-Select “Reader" to access current data or “Uneraser" if you need to restore deleted file.
+Select “Reader" to access current data or “Uneraser" if you need to restore a deleted file.